This article is Part 4 of the Mighty Five series!

 When to Go and Where to Stay

-As a native Utahn, I've been to Zion in all seasons, and I can confidently say that it is stunning both in a blizzard and under the hot summer sun.
-Like all of southern Utah, spring and fall are the ideal times to go, but you can make just about anything work if you need to.
+As a native Utahn, I’ve visited Zion in every season—and I can confidently say it’s stunning whether blanketed in snow or blazing under the summer sun.
+Like much of southern Utah, spring and fall are the best times to go, but with some planning, you can make any season work.

-We did this trip at the end of July.
-Because of the heat, we started the day really early and spent the heat of the afternoon in the water.
-The trails were very busy and the shuttles were crowded and hot.
-But it was still amazing.
+We took this trip in late July.
+To beat the heat, we started early and spent the hottest part of the day in the water.
+The trails were crowded and the shuttles packed and stuffy—but even so, it was incredible.

 What we did in Zion